spotfiresoftware/spotfire-mod-organization/README.md

 - [Mods by Spotfire®](https://github.com/spotfiresoftware/spotfire-mods/releases/latest): A public repository for example projects

+## License

+This project is licensed under the BSD license.
+The text can be found in the LICENSE file.

-© Copyright 2024.
-Cloud Software Group, Inc.
+Copyright © 2024.
+Cloud Software Group, Inc. All Rights Reserved.